rajinder-yadav/dm-css/README.md

 ### Opacity

-Control the opacity of an element, and its descendents.
+Control the opacity of an element, and its descendants.
 A value or "0" (zero), is not visible, and a value of 7 is completely visible.

 |Notation|Value|Opacity|
 |-|-|-|